RajeshPatkarInstitute/RpISE-Terminal/README.md

 ### void rubl(void)

-  Request the cursor to clear the given line
+  Request the cursor to clear the given line.
   **rubl** is short form for **Rub** **L**ine.